ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Phase 2 Warp for P2 in Diablon Boss
 * Super P2 has transparent/missing skin data on DevilDoom until P2 dies and respawns

-## Bonus Roadmap
-* Physics Rewrite for GUNMech Jumpers [DONE]
-* Optional BlackKnight style melee replacement [POC DONE]
-* Unique Animation/Model Per Player [POC DONE]
-* Non-Overlapping 16:9 UI [WIP]

 ## Dev
 * dreamsyntax
 * DonutStopGaming

 ## Credits
 * dreamsyntax for starting this project/everything
-* DonutStopGaming for major contributions to chunks, P3/AI partner mapping, CoasterFix, GravitySwitchers, PlayerPointer, structs analysis, and numerous other address discoveries
+* DonutStopGaming for major contributions to chunks, P3/AI partner mapping, CoasterFix, GravitySwitchers, PlayerPointer, SuperShadow, structs analysis, and numerous other address discoveries
 * LimblessVector for his work on identifying objects, work on the initial memory list, SinglePlayer Widescreen Hack, Stray Pixel under HP Bars fix
 * TheHatedGravity for red/yellow TrueBlackShadow textures, v1.2+ MenuUI, v2.0 Banner, and a ton of testing
 * Original Shadow vector used in banner by nibroc_rock (modified)
 * Muzzarino for some symbol findings
-* Chaos Powers Activators by Zzetti
-* Infinite Lives by Link Master

 ## Thanks
 * DonutStopGaming for the many nights spent pair reversing and all the contributions to this project